satvik5/ResonateAssessment/README.md

 # ResonateAssessment

-This repo includes my code solutions to Q1 and Q2.
+This repository includes my code solutions to Q1 and Q2.

 ## Q1 - Level 200

-You can access Q1 code clicking ResonateAssessment->level200. 'level200' includes 3 files -
+You can access Q1 code by clicking ResonateAssessment->level200. 'level200' includes 3 files -

 - script.js
 - index.html